 When is an EHC needs assessment necessary?

-Early year settings, schools or post 16 settings give children or young people with SEN additional support to meet their needs.
+Early years settings, schools or post 16 settings give children/YP with SEN additional support to meet their needs.
 This is called SEN support.
 If the child/YP does not make progress despite SEN support, an EHC needs assessment might be the next step.

 The SEND Code of Practice says: A Local Authority must conduct an assessment of education, health and care needs when it considers that it may be necessary for special educational provision to be made for the child or young person in accordance with an EHCP (9.3)

-This means to get an assessment you will need to show that your child/ young person may have SEN and may need an EHCP.
+This means to get an assessment you will need to show that your child/YP may have SEN and may need an EHCP.

-Who to and how to ask for an EHC needs assessment?
+How to and who can ask for an EHC needs assessment?

-- A young person over the age of 16 but under the age of 25
+A YP over the age of 16 but under the age of 25

 Anyone else, such as a doctor or a health visitor, can tell the local authority that they think a child/YP needs an assessment.

-You can complete an online request form which you will find on the Norfolk Local Offer, or call Norfolk County Council on 0344 800 8020.
-If you would like help requesting an assessment call us at Norfolk SEND Partnership IASS on 01603 704070 or email email@example.com.
+You can complete an online request form which you will find on the Norfolk Local Offer: visit www.norfolk.gov.uk/send or call/write to Norfolk County Council.

 - Date of birth

-- Early years setting/school/Post 16 setting she/he attend
+- Early years setting/school/post 16 setting she/he attends

-- If you have already spoken to anyone about the child or young person, copies of any reports including school’s SEN support
+- If you have already spoken to anyone about the child/YP, copies of any reports including school’s SEN support

 What happens when the Local Authority gets a request for an EHC needs assessment?

-As soon as the Local Authority gets a request for an EHC needs assessment they must tell you about it and they must pay attention to your views and the views of your child/young person.
-The Local Authority must also tell the school, the health commissioning body and social care that they are considering whether to assess the child/young person.
+As soon as the Local Authority gets a request for an EHC needs assessment they must tell you about it and they must pay attention to your views and the views of your child/YP.
+The Local Authority must also tell the school, the health commissioning body and social care that they are considering whether to assess the child/YP.